ksyasuda/mpv-youtube-queue/README.md

   in the queue
 - `move_cursor_down - ctrl+j`: Move the cursor down one row in the queue
 - `move_cursor_up - ctrl+k`- Move the cursor up one row in the queue
+- `load_queue - ctrl+l` - Appends the videos from the most recent save point to the
+  queue
 - `move_video - ctrl+m`: Mark/move the selected video in the queue
 - `play_next_in_queue - ctrl+n`: Play the next video in the queue
 - `open_video_in_browser - ctrl+o`: Open the currently playing video in the browser